PerfectAudience/reign/README.md

 Features
 --------

-Out of the box, Sovereign provides the following:
+Out of the box, Reign provides the following:
 * Service presence - monitor for nodes coming up and going down in services.
 * Service data publishing - services can publish information for consumption by other services.
 * Distributed locking - support for read/write locks, exclusive locks, barriers, and semaphores.